Naoki Hyakuta

-Hyakuta has written a number of other books, several of which have been turned into films, such as Bokkusu and Monsuta.
+Naoki Hyakuta (百田 尚樹, Hyakuta Naoki) is a Japanese former novelist, television producer, and politician.
+He is the co-founder and leader of the Conservative Party of Japan.
+Hyakuta is particularly known for his 2006 novel The Eternal Zero, which was adapted into an eponymous 2013 film.
+Other books of his, several of which have also been adapted into films, include Bokkusu and Monsuta.
+From 2013 to 2015, he served as a governor of the public broadcaster NHK.

+Hyakuta is known for his right-wing political views, including his denial of Japanese war crimes before and during World War II, particularly the Nanjing Massacre.
+On October 30, 2023, party leader Hyakuta and secretary general Arimoto made derogatory remarks against the Korean people on a Niconico live stream, with both stating that the "Korean people are human scum" and "I want to sever diplomatic relations with South Korea and go to war."

 The Eternal Zero

 In 2006 Hyakuta's novel The Eternal Zero was published.
 It became a best-seller, with four million copies sold.
 It was made into a popular 2013 movie.
-The novel was criticised by famed Studio Ghibli director Hayao Miyazaki as being "a pack of lies" about the war, leading to Hyakuta speculating that Miyazaki "wasn't right in the head".
+The novel was criticised by Studio Ghibli director Hayao Miyazaki as being "a pack of lies" about World War II, leading to Hyakuta speculating that Miyazaki was not "right in the head".

 As NHK governor

-In 2013, Hyakuta was selected by Shinzō Abe as one of 12 members of the board of governors of Japan's national broadcaster, NHK.
-This came after the re-election of the Liberal Democratic Party led by Abe.
+In 2013, Hyakuta was selected by Shinzō Abe as one of 12 members of the board of governors of Japan's national broadcaster NHK.
+This came after the re-election of the Liberal Democratic Party (LDP) led by Abe.
 Hyakuta had supported in his bid to re-assume leadership of the LDP the previous year.
 The selection of Hyakuta as an NHK governor caused some criticism, but the diet approved Hyakuta's appointment in November 2013.
 His historical views denying the Nanjing Massacre sparked extended controversy after his speech in support of Toshio Tamogami's bid for the Tokyo governorship in 2014 bought renewed attention to his rightist views.
 He resigned as a governor in 2015.

+Political career

+On June 12, 2023, Hyakuta declared that if the LGBT Understanding Promotion Act, which was then being discussed and debated in the National Diet, were to pass, he would run for the Japanese House of Representatives and form a new political party.
+Four days later, on June 16, the bill was passed by the House of Representatives and became law.
+Consequently, he announced the formation of the Conservative Party of Japan on September 1, 2023 with Nagoya mayor Takashi Kawamura as its vice-president and journalist Kaori Arimoto as its secretary-general.

+In the 2025 Upper House election, Hyakuta ran as a candidate for the Conservative Party under the proportional representation district and was elected councilor.